 Debt Issuance Costs: We defer costs directly related to obtaining financing and amortize them over the term of the indebtedness on a straight-line basis.
 The use of the straight-line method does not produce results that are materially different from those which would result from the use of the effective interest method.
-Such amounts are reflected in the consolidated statement of operations as a component of interest expense.
-Debt issuance costs are shown net of accumulated amortization of \$3.5 million and \$14.2 million at December 31, 2011 and 2010.
+Such amounts are reflected in the consolidated income statement as a component of interest expense.
+Debt issuance costs are shown net of accumulated amortization of \$14 million and \$6 million at December 31, 2010 and 2009.